FPGA-Based Neural Network Accelerators for Space Applications: A Survey: Literature Review

-Kyriakos et al. (2022)~\cite{kyriakosResourcesPowerEfficient2022} proposed an FPGA-based CNN accelerator for ship detection.
-This CNN was designed as a lightweight model tailored for on-board computing, comprising two convolutional layers, two pooling layers, and one FC layer.
-This accelerator leveraged fixed-point arithmetic within its computational units, representing values within the NN with 8 to 17 bits of precision.
-Its design was implemented using reusable VHDL blocks developed by the authors and evaluated on the Virtex 7 FPGA VC707 Evaluation Kit.
+\phantomsection \textbf{Kyriakos et al. (2022)~\cite{kyriakosResourcesPowerEfficient2022}} proposed a CNN accelerator for ship detection.
+They designed the CNN as a lightweight model for on-board computing, comprising two convolutional layers, two pooling layers, and one FC layer.
+The accelerator leveraged fixed-point arithmetic in its computational units, representing NN values with 8 to 17 bits of precision.
+It was implemented using reusable VHDL blocks and evaluated on the Virtex-7 FPGA.
 The CNN model was trained on the Planet's "Ships in Satellite Imagery" dataset \cite{hammellShipsSatelliteImagery2018}.

-The experimental results demonstrated that this lightweight model achieved an accuracy of 97.6\% in detecting ships.
+This lightweight NN achieved 97.6\% accuracy in detecting ships.
 Notably, this accelerator enabled concurrent inference of two frames (80x80 RGB image), requiring only 0.687 ms to process a single frame.
-When compared with CPU and GPU execution, this accelerator exhibited speedups of 6.836 and 3.205, respectively.
-Compared to the Jetson Nano and Myriad 2 devices, this accelerator outperformed them in terms of performance.
+Compared with CPU and GPU execution, this accelerator achieved speedups of 6.836 and 3.205, respectively.
+Compared to the Jetson Nano and Myriad 2 devices, this accelerator outperformed them.
 However, these devices demonstrated higher performance per watt.